 Next to Dalseter is Ruten Fjellstue – a genuine Norwegian mountain lodge steeped in history.
 This has been a popular venue for accommodation, functions and gatherings for 70 years, and its hosts pride themselves on good food, a traditional setting and a friendly atmosphere.
 Ruten Fjellstue brews its own beer at Norway's only mountain brewery.

 Are you looking to experience a spectacular and unusual outdoor adventure?
-Next to Dalseter and Ruten you will find a NEW 12-metre high moose observation tower where you have a good chance of spotting the king of the forest.
+Next to Dalseter and Ruten you will find a NEW 12-metre high tower.

 From the top of Ruten, you can see some of Jotunheimen's mountain peaks towering at over 2000 m.
 A stunning scenery, ideal for hikes.